IPI-Paul/Python/ReadMe.md

  - opens links to YouTube vidoes in the default browser and local files in a Python video player which it switches views to
  - serves the currently viewed filtered list to http clients on a single view mode.
 Hence once the page is loaded by a client, the web service is stopped to allow the browser to regain interactive operation

+# IPI Galaxy Tab Text to Speech

+After a few failed attempts, I decided to give it another go.
+Luckily I found a solution on StackOverFlow that offered saving and reading some hard coded text.
+Unfortunately the method of reading did not work because the App used was not recognised by the Python App on the Galaxy tablet.
+So I made the following changes:

+ - Populated the text variable with clipboard text using PyQt5 widgets
+ - Played the saved mp3 using the PyQt5 media player

+I will have to eventually learn how to provide a browser/form element to enable Start, Pause, Resume and Stop functions as trying to use a simple tkinter form would not work.

 # Learn Python in 5hrs

 Nana was a good tutor to start with and her suggestion of using PyCharm has made it my preferred IDE on my Linux distro https://m.youtube.com/watch?v=t8pPdKYpowI